Heightening the Risk of Inflammatory Bowel Disease

 Our microbiota is made up of our genes, food, drink, and what we are exposed to.

-Everything we imbibe will feed the good bacteria or the bad bacteria or wipe out all the good.
+Everything we imbibe will feed the good or harmful bacteria or wipe out all the good.

 This includes everything around us.
-The air we breathe and how we live and eat, and even our thoughts.
+The air we breathe, how we live and eat, and even our thoughts.

 Everything we do impacts our gut microbiota.